Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 individuals with autism "read" and understand social situations.

-read by a teacher or parent, or even by the individual with ASD.
-Typically, the author introduces the story by reading it twice
+be read by a teacher or parent, or even by the individual with ASD.
+Typically, the author introduces the story by reading it

-with the person.
+twice with the person.
 If able, the person with ASD then reads it once a day independently.
-For a person who cannot read, the author
+For a person who cannot read,

-may record the story on an audiotape with cues for the person to turn the page as he/she 'reads' along.
-Once the individual
+the author may record the story on an audiotape with cues for the person to turn the page as he/she 'reads' along.
+Once the

-successfully accomplishes the skills or appropriately responds in the social situation description, use of the story can be
+individual successfully accomplishes the skills or appropriately responds in the social situation description, use of the story

-decreased.
-This can be done by reducing the number of times the story is read each week or by only reviewing the story once a
+can be decreased.
+This can be done by reducing the number of times the story is read each week or by only reviewing the

 Behavioral Therapy